yonghanjung/FD-CATE/README.md

 # Debiased Front-Door Learners for Heterogeneous Effects

-This supplement accompanies the a paper **“Debiased Front-Door Learners for Heterogeneous Effects”**.
+This supplement accompanies the a paper [**Debiased Front-Door Learners for Heterogeneous Effects**](https://arxiv.org/abs/2509.22531v1).
 It includes minimal, runnable code to reproduce (i) the synthetic studies and (ii) the FARS case study reported in the paper.

 ---